 - Running away from home

-These aspects of conduct disorder can have grave consequences for people, and can especially school, social, and family life.
-Certain activities can get an individual expelled from school, or worse, sent to juvenile hall, if a crime has been committed.
+These aspects of conduct disorder can have grave consequences in school, social settings, and family life.
+Certain activities can get an individual expelled from school or sent to the juvenile criminal justice system if a crime has been committed.

-It is essential to note that conduct disorder can only be diagnosed in people who are 18 years old or younger.
-Adults who have the same symptoms are typically diagnosed with the antisocial personality disorder, which belongs to a separate class of mental conditions, appropriately known as personality disorders, which contains illnesses such as borderline, narcissistic, avoidant, and several others.
+Conduct disorder can only be diagnosed in children and teens aged 18 or younger.
+Adults with the same symptoms are often diagnosed with antisocial personality disorder, which belongs to a separate class of mental health conditions known as personality disorders.

 Intermittent Explosive Disorder (IED)

-Another crucial part of getting diagnosed with IED is that it must cause significant distress to the individual, and it has to cause impairment at school or work.
-It can affect kids and adults and is not diagnosed in those who are under six years old and to receive one, it cannot be explained better by a separate mental disorder.
+For a person to be diagnosed with IED, the symptoms must cause significant distress to the individual and lead to impairment at school or work.
+It can affect children and adults, but it is not diagnosed in those under six years old.
+In addition, the symptoms must not be explained better by a separate mental health condition.

-Unfortunately, a risk factor for IED is being exposed to physical and emotional trauma during one's youth, which can also lead other conditions like PTSD, anxiety, depression, and more.
-Therefore, in addition to changing their aggressive thoughts and teaching coping skills, therapy and counseling may be necessary to address their past trauma.
-In some cases, medication can also be useful to help calm a person and keep outbursts under control.
+A risk factor for IED is exposure to physical and emotional trauma during youth, which can also lead to other conditions, like PTSD, anxiety, and depression.
+In addition to changing aggressive thoughts and teaching coping skills, therapy and counseling may be beneficial in addressing past trauma.
+In some cases, medication might be recommended.

 Disruptive Mood Dysregulation Disorder (DMDD)